 The Entity List

-Earlier this year the U.S. Department of Commerce included SMIC into its Entity List as it believes that the company serves needs of China’s People’s Liberation Army, something that SMIC denies it does.
+Earlier this year the U.S. Department of Commerce threatened to include SMIC into its Entity List as it believes that the company serves needs of China’s People’s Liberation Army, something that SMIC denies it does.
+In addition, it tightened restrictions on technology exports to China, Russia, and Venezuela

 As a result, if a U.S.-based company (or a company that develops or makes something in the USA) wants to sell production tools, parts, materials, software or something else to SMIC, it has to obtain a license from DoC, which is expected to review such license applications under a presumption of denial (at least before the Presidential election in November).